"Steve Smith and the Meteors are part of a dying breed. That is, corner bar blues bands that don't

 Recently, I have had the pleasure of meeting and working with two very talented and

 personable musicians from the Washington, D.C. area.
-Along with members of the
+Along with members of the Jerry

-enjoy as much as I do.
+much as I do.

-Steve Smith on guitar and vocals, and Pete DelVitto on harmonica, perform the blues
+Steve Smith on guitar and vocals, and Pete DelVitto on harmonica, perform the blues as

 Both Steve and Pete create original material including blues, pop, country and jazz.
+Steve

-songs, while Pete is more serious minded and laid back in his approach.
+Pete is more serious minded and laid back in his approach.

-I might add that along with his obvious great guitar palying and songwriting ability,
+I might add that along with his obvious great guitar palying and songwriting ability, Steve is

 Pete also plays with the same emotion and authenticity.
 Although he has his very own

 unique style on harmonica, it’s easy to see that he is very much a student of the history of

 As a fellow musician and engineer here at Sam Phillips Recording Studio in Memphis,

-Tennessee, it was a great experience and pleasure for me to be involved in this
+Tennessee, it was a great experience and pleasure for me to be involved in this recording

-much success for Steve and Pete and they have my very best wishes for that success.
+Steve and Pete and they have my very best wishes for that success.